 - Lorrie Morgan met the musical variant four times: first with a bassist in George Jones' band, then Keith Whitley, then Jon Randall, then Sammy Kershaw.
 She was also briefly married to Clint Black's bus driver, and had romantic involvements with both Troy Aikman and senator Fred Thompson.

-- Emily Fortney of country music group Carter's Chord is married to Marc "Butter" Fortney of another country group, Trailer Choir.
+- Emily Fortney of country music group Carter's Chord is married to Marc "Butter" Fortney, formerly of the group Trailer Choir.
 Interestingly, both acts were signed to Toby Keith's Show Dog-Universal Music at the time.

 - Ego Likeness consists of husband and wife Steven Archer and Donna Lynch.